 A major vulnerability has been discovered in a system health-check utility installed on millions of Dell PCs, and while the hole has been patched, if you’re running this software, you need to make sure that your version of the tool is up-to-date – or run the risk of getting your machine hacked.

 Perhaps even more worryingly, this privilege escalation vulnerability could be present on other PC manufacturers’ machines – seemingly to the tune of 100 million devices – and we’ll come back to that shortly.

 - Older Windows devices at risk of classic hacks

-- Downloading a Windows VPN can help you stay safe online
+- Downloading a Windows 10 VPN for PC can help you stay safe online

 - Protect yourself with the best antivirus software of 2019